In a children’s picture book workshop, the editor (from Scholastic) delved into why editors are so choosy when finding their next project.

 4. Does the editor want to spend the next two years working on this particular book?
 Publishing a picture book is a LONG process.
 The editor needs to stay motivated and engaged throughout the process.

-If at this point, the editor decides it’s worth moving forward with a book, it needs to be approved by the Acquisitions Committee.
+If at this point, the editor decides it’s worth moving forward with a book, it must be approved by the Acquisitions Committee.

 – PROVE that they’ll make their investment back in the FIRST YEAR.